Epilogue: Books

 For example, in Margaret Atwood's The Handmaid's Tale the epilogue is a transcript of a symposium at a university in the Arctic, held in 2195.
 The majority of the epilogue is a speech given by a professor named Pieixoto who is an expert on the area of Gilead where The Handmaid's Tale takes place.
 In the epilogue the land of Gilead has long gone and the main character Offred has her story published.
-The story is her perspective of the past events within the novel and Offred titles her publication the eponym, ‘The Handmaids Tale.’
+The story is her perspective of the past events within the novel and Offred titles her publication the eponym, ‘The Handmaid's Tale.’

-In George Orwell’s Animal Farm, the epilogue is used to satisfy the curiosity of the readers by revealing a utopic ending to the characters in the Manor Farm many years after the revolution.
+In George Orwell's Animal Farm, the epilogue is used to satisfy the curiosity of the readers by revealing a utopic ending to the characters in the Manor Farm many years after the revolution.
 "YEARS passed.
 The seasons came and went, the short animal lives fled by.
 A time came when there was no one who remembered the old days before the Rebellion, except Clover, Benjamin, Moses the raven, and a number of the pigs."